Amazon's server-to-server header bidding wrapper solution.

 Ad Choices Icon

-A cute little "i" that can be put on ad creatives so that consumers can find out how the data collected about them is being used, and set various preferences.
+A small "i" that can be placed on ad creatives so that consumers can find out how the data collected about them is being used, and set various preferences.
 It's administered by Evidon and part of a consortium of trade groups as part of an industry self-regulation maneuver to keep Washington privacy advocates at bay.

 Indicates the platform used for bidding the advertising inventory across multiple ad networks.
 The ad exchange is used by both advertisers as well as publishers since the platform provides a wide variety of advertising inventory.
-For example, DoubleClick™, a subsidiary of Google®, is a prominent ad exchange.
+For example, Google AdX is an ad exchange.

 An advertising network or ad network is a company that connects advertisers to web sites that want to host advertisements.
 The key function of an ad network is aggregation of ad space supply from publishers and matching it with advertiser demand.

 A computer/web server that stores, maintains and serves digital advertising assets for one or more websites or mobile services.
 One of its primary functions is to manage the pacing of delivery for advertising campaigns based on rules, and provide reporting on campaign performance.
-A “homegrown server” is one built internally by a publisher; for example, DoubleClick for Publishers, OAS, and so on.
+A “homegrown server” is one built internally by a publisher; for example, Google Ad Manager, OAS, and so on.

 The delivery of ads by a server to an end user's computer on which the ads are then displayed by a browser and/or cached.
 Ad serving is normally performed either by a Web publisher or by a third-party ad server.
 Ads can be embedded in a page or served separately.